Skip to main content

 • Method: POST only.
 Other methods are rejected at manifest validation time.

-• Body: The full event payload is sent as JSON in the request body.
+• Body: the full hook envelope is sent as JSON in the request body.

-• Verdict surface: HTTP hooks can return a verdict in the response body to influence logging:
+• Verdict surface: HTTP hooks can return the same verdict JSON as process hooks.

 Failure modes